If you happen to have a Nikon D3300 on your shopping list, or already in your camera bag, good for you!

 Though designed for full frame FX bodies, this lens works extremely well with 1.5x crop factor DX cameras like the Nikon D3300, and effectively becomes a 75mm lens.

 This makes it great for portraiture, whilst still being able to fill the role of a walk-around lens nicely, provided of course you’re willing to move around a bit to get everything in the frame.

-Having a very generous wide-open aperture of f/1.8, this lens will allow you to take quality, hand-held pictures in low light without needing a flash.
+Having a very generous wide-open aperture of f/1.8, the Nikon 50mm f/1.8 will allow you to take quality, hand-held pictures in low light without needing a flash.